-Can Type 1 diabetes can affect your hair growth?
+Can type 1 diabetes can affect your hair growth?
 The answer: yes.
 On a daily basis, our bodies undergo an enormous amount of physical stress to keep up with our daily life of eating, exercise and emotional processing.
 Because of this the hair growth cycle can be affected by the combination of stress, poor blood glucose management and hormonal imbalances.
 The disruption of the cycle can then lead to hair loss or lack of hair growth.
 Here is a quick breakdown of how diabetes can affect your hair.

 High Blood Sugars

-High glucose levels cause sugar to build up in your blood.
+High blood glucose levels cause sugar to build up in your blood.
 The excess sugar can damage organs all over your body, including your blood vessels.
 Your blood vessels carry oxygen and nutrients through your body to nourish organs and tissues.
 These damaged blood vessels may not properly deliver oxygen to your hair follicles, thus affecting your hair growth cycle.

 Stress & Hormones

 The impact of diabetes is exhausting for your body.
 The physical and emotional stress can directly impact the hair growth cycle.
 These fluctuating hormone levels affect the regeneration process of hair follicles.

 If you have balanced out your blood glucose levels and reduced stress in your life and still suffer from hair loss, see your doctor about a further explanation.
 Type 1s have a higher risk for developing thyroid complications and celiac disease, which also affect the hair growth cycle.

 How to Prevent Hair Loss

 - Stay on top of your blood glucose levels!
 Check your blood sugar, be aware of your levels with your continuous glucose monitor (CGM) and be prepared.